rwanwork/sam2irs/README.md

 Running example
 ---------------

-### test1
+###  Calculating the IRS

-In the Examples/ directory there is a simple example that depicts how IRS is calculated.
+In the `Examples/` directory there is a simple example that depicts how IRS is calculated.
 This example consists of one chromosome, one gene, and 6 aligned reads of 6 base pairs in length each.
 The gene has two exons.
 Bases that lie within an intron are in blue; all other bases are in red.
 This is illustrated in the following image (the first position is 1):

 ![Examples/test1.svg](Examples/test1.svg)

 Type the following to process this example:

-  * `cat test1.sam | ../Perl/sam2irs.pl --verbose --chrlist test1.genome --gtf test1.gtf 2>/dev/null`
+  * `cat test.sam | ../Perl/sam2irs.pl --verbose --chrlist test.sizes --gtf test1.gtf 2>/dev/null`

 With standard error sent to /dev/null, the output will be a single line in GTF format:

 chr1    sam2irs        intron  11      17      15      -       0       name=Test;count=15;width=7;aligned_reads=6;aligned_bases=36;

-This output indicates that the chromosome "chr1" has an intron from position 11 to 17 (endpoints are included in the interval), which has 15 intronic bases.
+This output indicates that the chromosome "chr1" has an intron from position 11 to 17 (where the first base is position 1 and endpoints are included in the interval), which has 15 intronic bases.
 The width of this region is 7 base pairs.
 The total number of aligned bases is 36 for the entire data set.

 The intron retention score is:  (15 / 7) / 36 = 0.0595

 Note that sam2irs itself does not calculate this score.
 A single additional pass over the output is needed.

+###  Extracting sequences

 Future Work